-UT Austin will be expanding the Persian Summer Language Institute to include an online course for advanced and superior Persian, during the academic year 2012-2013.
+UT Austin's Middle Eastern Studies Online Language Institute will be offering a graduate Persian langauge course on Iranian History and Historians during Fall and Spring semester of the 2013-14 academic year.
 This course will allow us to create a "virtual classroom" that is ideal for language learning.
 Students will be able to work in small groups and pairs, or as a class, and they will be able to receive individualized attention just as they would in a normal language class.
 This innovative content-based program aims to push students toward advanced and superior proficiency in Persian (on the ACTFL scale) through a combination of proficiency-based communicative language instruction and discipline-based content on Iranian history and politics.

 Kamran Scot Aghaie, Associate Professor of Iranian History and Persian Studies, UT Austin

-Thirty-week course runs from the first week of October of 2012 through the last week of May of 2013.
+This course runs from August 30, 2013 through May 2, 2014.
 The course requires approximately five and a half hours of work each week and offers opportunities for additional optional independent work.
 This includes one and a half hours of live online class-time and four hours of outside work per week.

 When will the live online classes take place?

 Classes will be held on Fridays at the following times:

 Mountain (US), 11 - 12:30 PM

 We welcome applications from students and working professionals, UT affiliates and non-UT affiliates.
 Students' skills should range from intermediate-high through superior levels on the ACTFL scale (equivalent of ILR1+ through ILR3), at the beginning of the program.
 Informal OPI tests will be conducted at the beginning and end of the program.
 Heritage learners whose language skill levels are appropriate for this program are encouraged to apply.
 However, the program is not open to native speakers who were educated in Persian, or who are fluent or near-fluent native speakers.

 What sort of credit do I get for this course?